St. Louis, Iron Mountain and Southern Railway

-The St. Louis, Iron Mountain and Southern Railway (St. L., I. M. & S.), commonly known as the Iron Mountain, was an American railway company that operated from 1874 until 1917 when it was merged into the Missouri Pacific Railroad.
+The St. Louis, Iron Mountain and Southern Railway (St. L., I. M. & S.), commonly known as the Iron Mountain, was an American railway company that operated from 1856 until 1917 when it was merged into the Missouri Pacific Railroad.

 History

 The Iron Mountain was initially established to deliver iron ore from Iron Mountain to St. Louis, Missouri.
+Once owned by Henry Gudon Marquand and his brother, Frederick Marquand.
+They were forced out through Jay Gould's railroad monopoly.
 In 1883 the railway was acquired by Jay Gould, becoming part of a 9547 mi system.
-On May 12, 1917, the company was officially merged into the Missouri Pacific Railroad, which in turn was merged into the Union Pacific Railroad in 1982.
+On May 12, 1917, the company was officially merged into the Missouri Pacific Railroad, which in turn was merged into the Union Pacific Railroad between 1982 and 1997.
 It was robbed twice, once by the James-Younger Gang, on January 31, 1874, at Gad's Hill, and once by the "One-Time Train Robbery Gang", on November 3, 1893, at Olyphant, Arkansas.

 Heritage railroad

 A heritage railroad by the same name, based in Jackson, Missouri operates about 6 mi of shortline in Cape Girardeau County.